WalletScrutiny/WalletScrutinyCom/_android/com.kr.iotrust.dcent.wallet.md

 With the provider confirming they have a non-custodial wallet we need to locate some source code in order to check the wallet for reproducibility. <br>
 I have contacted the proivder to direct us to the correct [repository](https://github.com/DcentWallet)

+Our verdict: This 'wallet' claims to be non-custodial, however with no public source code found at the providers [github repository](https://github.com/DcentWallet) it is **not verifiable**.